 Eating McSpicy gives you diarrhea.

-I also think the fact that people who eat the McSpicy did it willingly despite the risks say something about the importance of food in our culture, but maybe I’m thinking too much.
-As someone who has a pretty weak stomach, eating the McSpicy crippled me for about half a day the next day.
+Despite the risks, people eat the McSpicy willingly, which should say something about the importance of food in our culture.
+But maybe I’m thinking too much.
+As someone with a pretty weak stomach, eating the McSpicy crippled me for about half a day.
 One might even go so far as to say that the McSpicy is a laxative.

 As for when the McLaosai became a common name I can’t tell, but Laosai is Hokkien/Teochew for diarrhea and it is easy to see that the usage of the term simply spread through casual conversations.

-More resources discussing the power of the McSpicy:
+More resources discussing the power of the McSpicy Diarrhea:

 - Gif illustration of the next day